BlazeFTL/My-Filters/README.md

 # My-Filters

-This repository serves as a **cloud backup** for my personal uBlock Origin filter sets.
+This repository serves as a **cloud backup** for my personal uBlock Origin filters & UserScript.

 ## 🚀 Purpose
 * **Redundancy:** To ensure my custom filters are never lost if my local browser profile is cleared.